-Unfortunately it seemed I wasn’t the only one fancying the fish & chips, as it was already completely out by the time the flight attendant came to take my order.
-As the beef cheek didn’t quite tickle my taste buds, I opted for the chicken salad (that wasn’t on the menu, so no idea where that came from) and the chocolate tarte for after’s… luckily I am not a vegetarian… the girl next to me had the choice of the side salad or a pack of crisps (she decided on the crisps).
+Unfortunately it seemed I wasn’t the only one fancying the fish & chips.
+It was already completely out by the time the flight attendant came to take my order.
+As the beef cheek didn’t quite tickle my taste buds, I opted for the chicken salad.
+That wasn’t on the menu, so no idea where that came from.
+And the chocolate tarte for after’s.
+Luckily I am not a vegetarian.
+The girl next to me had the choice of the side salad or a pack of crisps (she decided on the crisps).
 But this only seems to be due to the rather small planes (and therefore very limited selection) travelling between Frankfurt and London City.

 It was a totally different experience flying British Airways Club Europe to Rome.

-This time we were not given a menu, so when a tray full of food was put in front of us, we automatically assumed this was the selection for the day.
-As we were flying in the afternoon, getting some oat crackers with cheese and chutney, some cold ham, bread and butter accompanied by a small Waldorf salad seemed like an appropriate choice, followed by yet another delicious piece of rich chocolate cake.
+This time there wasn’t a menu.
+When we received a tray full of food, we automatically assumed this was the selection for the day.
+As we were flying in the afternoon, oat crackers with cheese and chutney, cold ham, bread and butter accompanied by a Waldorf salad seemed like an appropriate choice.
+Followed by yet another delicious piece of rich chocolate cake.
 Little did we know this was supposed to be starter and desert.
-So after polishing off most of it (and certainly the chocolate cake), all of a sudden the flight attendant started the second round, handing out the main course.
+After polishing off most of it (and certainly the chocolate cake), the flight attendant started the second round.
+Handing out the main courses.
 Whoops, not expected.
 But hey, let’s be honest, who wouldn’t go for chocolate cake first, given the choice.

-The mains selection was either chicken with garlic and green beans in a creamy sauce with jasmine rice or baked salmon with linguine and Mediterranean vegetables.
-As between husband and I we went for both options, I can confirm both were delicious.
-Certainly no where near what plane food used to taste like.
+The mains selection was either chicken with garlic, green beans in a creamy sauce and jasmine rice.
+Or baked salmon with linguine and Mediterranean vegetables.
+Between Mr T and I we went for both options.
+And I can confirm both were delicious.
+Certainly no where near what plane food usually tastes like.

 Travelling in business class means you get real cutlery, cloth napkins and proper glasses, not all that plastic stuff.